Prof-ThiagoOliveira/blog/content/home/demo.md

 - Dr. Oliveira is a reasercher in Biostatistics with strong publication record in the development and application of biostatistical theory, experimental and observational studies, agriculture,  and sports.

-- School of Mathematics, Statistics and Applied Mathematics, Áras de Brún, NUI Galway, University Road, Galway, Ireland
+- The Roslin Institute, University of Edinburgh, Edinburgh, Scotland